 Although I still need constant surveillance, being stable allows me to focus on QoL and in particular trying to improve on my ‘normal’.
 Whilst we are on that subject, did you hear the one about the constipated NET patient?
 This article contains a summary of my attempts to gain a decent quality of life.

 Although I read patient forums, I don’t necessarily rely on them a lot for my own issues.
 On sporadic one-off forum questions (…..and not forgetting that hundreds of symptom questions are related to ‘the gut’), the discussions can end up with many different and confusing answers.
 Plus there are so many patients who are at varying stages of their disease, use different types of healthcare systems, have had different treatments and have different types of NET, have other issues going on, it can end up as a tangled mess as people try to compare apples with pears.
+To help with this issue, I created my own private Facebook group and I try to emphasise these issues through moderation.

 I like to do my own research as I want to be in control of my own QoL.
 One of the most troublesome QoL issues for patients is diet and the digestive system generally (i.e. managing the gut).
 For many NET patients, particularly those who have had surgery and/or persisting syndrome, diet and nutrition is a huge challenge as it can very often mimic other problems which can present with a wide range of ‘syndrome like’ symptoms such as fatigue, weight issues and even anxiety.
 More somatostatin analogues and other drugs might just be the wrong response in certain scenarios.
 I feel there is a huge gap in the follow-up treatment for people who suffer this as a consequence of their cancer.
 For example, and to the best of my knowledge, there is only a few dedicated and practicing Neuroendocrine specialist dietician in the whole of the UK (…..I’m willing to be corrected here).
 Some of you might be thinking that any dietician should be able to help?
 Although you would be correct to a certain extent, I personally do not believe this is the best or optimum solution.
 There are very specific issues with NET Cancer patients that are bespoke and complex to the point that conventional cancer diet practices may not fully apply.
 It’s not just about what you eat………..